appliedblockchain/launchpad.js/cli/README.md

-# base-app-cli
+# launchpad-cli

-CLI tool to clone base-app into your current working directory with the specified project name.
+CLI tool to clone launchpad into your current working directory with the specified project name.

 # Usage

-`npm install base-app-cli`
+`npm install launchpad-cli`

-`base-app-cli <command> <flags>`
+`launchpad-cli <command> <flags>`

 ### `Valid commands:`